lukaswozniak/mstream-desktop-client/README.md

 On start you will be asked to enter your mstream server url, the app should load after entering.

 ### Features
 The app should work exactly like loading the web app in browser.
-The main advantage of desktop client is support for global media/function keyboard global shortcuts.
+The main advantage of desktop client is support for global media/function keyboard shortcuts.